sathomas/jsDataV.is/src/text/ch6/04-maplibrary.md

 The Modest Maps library of the previous example is a fine library for simple map visualizations, but it doesn't have all of the features and support of a full-featured service such as Google Maps.
 There is, however, an open source library that does provide those features: [Leaflet](http://leafletjs.com).
 In this example we'll build a more complex visualization that features a Leaflet-based map.

 In the 1940s, two private railroads were in competition for passenger traffic in the southeastern United States.
-Two routes that competed most directly with each other were the _Silver Comet_ run by Seaboard Air Lines, and the _Southerner_ operated by Southern Railways.
+Two routes that competed most directly were the _Silver Comet_ ()run by Seaboard Air Lines, and the _Southerner_ ()operated by Southern Railways.
 Both served passengers traveling between New York and Birmingham, Alabama.
 One factor cited in the Southerner's ultimate success was the shorter distance of its route.
 Trips on the Southerner were quicker, giving Southern Railways a competitive advantage.
 Let's create a visualization to demonstrate that advantage.

 ### Step 1: Prepare the Data

 The data for our visualization is readily available as timetables for the two routes.
-A more precise comparison might consider timetables from the same year, but for this example we'll use the [Southerner's timetable from 1941](http://www.streamlinerschedules.com/concourse/track1/southerner194112.html) and the [Silver Comet's timetable from 1947](http://www.streamlinerschedules.com/concourse/track1/silvercomet194706.html) as those timetables are readily available on the internet.
+A more precise comparison might consider timetables from the same year, but for this example we'll use the [Southerner's timetable from 1941](http://www.streamlinerschedules.com/concourse/track1/southerner194112.html) and the [Silver Comet's timetable from 1947](http://www.streamlinerschedules.com/concourse/track1/silvercomet194706.html) as they are readily available on the internet.
 The timetables only include station names, so we will have to look up latitude and longitude values (using, for example, Google Maps) for all of the stations in order to place them on a map.
 We can also calculate the time difference between stops, in minutes.
 Those calculations result in two arrays, one for each train.

 ``` {.javascript .numberLines}
 var seaboard = [